Azure/bicep-registry-modules/avm/res/elastic-san/elastic-san/README.md

 ### Parameter: `name`

 Name of the Elastic SAN.
 The name can only contain lowercase letters, numbers, hyphens and underscores, and must begin and end with a letter or a number.
 Each hyphen and underscore must be preceded and followed by an alphanumeric character.
-The name must be between 3 and 24 characters long.

 - Required: Yes
 - Type: string